-She has been published in academic journals including RACAR, and is the author of a chapter in the book The Creation of iGiselle: Classical Ballet Meets Contemporary Video Games, edited by Nora Foster Stovel, published by the University of Alberta Press (2019).
+Emilie's academic writing has been published in peer-reviewed journals including RACAR, and Le Journal International de Bioéthique.
+She is the author of a chapter in the book The Creation of iGiselle: Classical Ballet Meets Contemporary Video Games, edited by Nora Foster Stovel, published by the University of Alberta Press (2019).

 CV available upon request.